django-oscar/django-oscar/src/oscar/static_src/oscar/scss/README.rst

 CSS and SCSS
 ============

 Oscar uses SCSS to build its CSS files.
-Each of the 3 main CSS files has a corresponding scss file::
+Each of the 2 main CSS files has a corresponding scss file::

-    styles-bootstap4.scss -> styles-bootstap4.css
+    styles.scss -> styles.css
-    dashboard-bootstap4.scss -> dashboard-bootstap4.css
+    dashboard.scss -> dashboard.css

 Oscar's CSS uses SCSS files from the `Bootstrap project`_ - these are housed in the bootstrap folder.